ikhlestov/ikhlestov.github.io/posts/rbm-based-autoencoders-with-tensorflow/index.rst

     Errors with respect to steps

 So let's stop with last layer binarized and try different train approaches.
-To build model that will train only pair of layers we need train two layers model, save it, build new model with one more layer, load pretrained first two layers weights/biases and continue train last two layers.
+To build model that will train only pair of layers we need train two layers model, save it, build new model with one more layer, load pretrained first two layers weights/biases and continue train last two layers (`code <https://github.com/ikhlestov/rbm_based_autoencoders_with_tensorflow/blob/master/rbm_train_by_pair_layers.py>`__.
 During implementation I've meet some trouble - tensorflow have no method to initialize all not initialized previously variables method.
 Maybe I just didn't find this.
 So I've finish with approach when I directly send variable that should be restored and variables that should be initialized.

 .. code-block:: python